-The graph shows my base (the cash I have for investment) after all living expenses and is updated monthly.
-It reflects the deduction of eighteen months' worth of rent set aside, as well as any credit card debt.
+The graph shows my base (the cash I have for investment) after all living expenses and is updated at month end.
+It reflects the deduction of advance rent set aside, typically 12-18 months, as well as any credit card debt.
 These deductions provide a more accurate representation of my true base after all living expenses.
 It does not, however, include capital gains tax I may owe, which will be deducted at the end of each year.
 My goals are to consistently grow this figure on an annual basis, maintain zero or near-zero debt, improve the consistency of my investing/trading habits and execution, and take full advantage of compounding over time.

 On mobile devices the best view of the table below is likely horizontal orientation.